-Sneering, behind the back gestures and other nonverbal signals of disapproval are another typical passive aggressive behavior.
+Sneering, behind-the-back gestures, and other nonverbal signals of disapproval are other typical passive-aggressive behavior.

-In this example De Niro facial expression is a split of a second, but it communicates “you’re talking smack”.
+In this example, De Niro’s facial expression is a split second, but it communicates “you’re talking smack”.

-Why do passive aggressive behavior relies more on nonverbal than verbal?
+Why do passive-aggressive people rely more on nonverbal attacks than verbal ones?

-First of all because it’s less likely to cause confrontation.
+First of all, it’s less likely to cause confrontation.